Multi-scalar theories of gravity with direct matter couplings and their parametrized post-Newtonian parameters: Conclusions

 In this work, we studied the implications of adding direct couplings between gravitating scalar fields and matter, on top of the universal coupling to the metric, in multi-scalar tensor theories of gravity.
 Such direct couplings are expected to have direct effects since they modify the way space-time geometry is influenced by a localized matter source.
 This observation motivated the study of the weak gravity quasi-static regime of such theories, which is the relevant regime to describe solar-system tests of gravity.
 A central question addressed in this work was related to the possibility of screening cosmologically active scalars through their direct couplings to matter.
 Such screening would have made their presence undetectable in solar systems experiments.

 In the weak gravity quasi-static regime, theories of gravity can be compared with each other through the parametrized post-Newtonian formalism.
 We used this formalism and computed the complete expression for the ten PPN parameters in multi-scalar theories of gravity with direct couplings.
 The expressions we derived allow to evaluate the PPN parameters for the considered class of scalar-tensor theories of gravity.
 The latter are theories including several massless gravitating scalars with a curved scalar target-space and coupled non-universally to the matter sector.
-We showed that the PPN parameters are indeed modified by the presence of the direct couplings.
-Nevertheless, we also saw that for small couplings, they cannot differ much from the ones obtained in the same multi-scalar theory without direct couplings.
+We showed that the $\zeta_3$ and $\zeta_4$ PPN parameters are indeed modified by the presence of the direct couplings, even after eliminating the direct couplings of the gravitating scalars to the energy density ($c^a$ in \eqref{ccaexpansion}) of the source by redefinition of the Jordan frame.
+On the other hand, all other PPN parameters including $\beta$ and $\gamma$ are the same as the ones obtained in the same multi-scalar theory without direct couplings, provided that the Jordan frame is properly identified.
 This conclusion seems to go against the screening mechanism through direct couplings invoked by recent works in the literature.